Loading...

 Basic probability introduces the scale from 0 to 1 and the idea of equally likely outcomes.
 Students calculate probabilities of single events, understand mutually exclusive events, and work with the probability that something does not happen.

-Take our free diagnostic quiz to find out exactly where you stand, then get matched with a tutor who specialises in probability.
+Take our free diagnostic quiz to find out exactly where you stand, then practise probability with our AI tutor.